bio-ontology-research-group/deepgozero/README.md

 * evaluate.py - The scripts are used to compute Fmax, Smin and AUPR
 * evaluate_terms.py - The scripts are used to compute class-centric average AUC
 * Normalizer.groovy - The script used to normalize OWL ontology
+* deepgopro.py - This script is used to train the MLP baseline model
+* deepgocnn.py - This script is used to train the DeepGOCNN model
+* run_diamond.sh - This script is used to obtain Diamond predictions
 ## Citation

 If you use DeepGOZero for your research, or incorporate our learning algorithms in your work, please cite: